This post contains affiliate links. Please see our disclosure policy.

 - For a darker chocolate color, swap half of the cocoa powder for black cocoa powder.

-- Espresso powder is added to enhance the chocolate flavor adding umph to the chocolate frosting.
+- Espresso powder is added to give a little umph to the chocolate flavor.
 Promise there’s not enough to make it taste like coffee.

-- To thin the frosting slightly, beat in a tablespoon of heavy cream.
+- To thin the frosting slightly, beat in a teaspoon of heavy cream.

 - Chunks of Chocolate in the ganache: Gently warm the ganache in the microwave for a few seconds or on the stovetop, stir, and let cool to room temp.